tmasch/bpf_be/documentation/README.md

 This would largely happen for Persons, Organisations, Places, and Texts for which there are no external authority records - and probably for all Offices, Personifications and Activities, since there are no authority records for such concepts (unless I find some, e.g. in the Getty Data).
 - Normally, such records would be manually created as part of in [Ingest](#ingest) or in [Create Iconography](#create-iconography).
 In this case, one would probably store the record one had been working on in the FE, open the view to create the new record, and then resume work on the earlier record.
 - In order to create a new Authority record, one first has to select the record type, then add at least one connection to another record (with relations defined by the record type), and give it a name.
+- Child records for Place and Text records that need no information besides a name and connections to Parent and Child records can also be created directly when one [connects to Place and Text records](#connect-place--text).

-# Fill and Edit records
+# Fill and Edit individual records
 [Contents](#table-of-contents)

-In virtually all cases (exceptions being perhaps [records ingested from museum databases](#ingest-from-a-museum) or records that have gone through the [re-used matrix search](#step-3-identifying-re-used-printing-matrices)), new individual records need manual editing.
+In virtually all cases (exceptions being perhaps [records ingested from museum databases](#ingest-photos-from-a-museum) or records that have gone through the [re-used matrix search](#step-3-identifying-re-used-printing-matrices)), new individual records need manual editing.
 Most important for the database is iconographic information in the Image record (although very few photos may not need it); furthermore, the Artwork record needs information on Medium, Making Processes, Whereabouts, and, where applicable, illustrated texts.
 This can be supported by special searches that show e.g. only those images in the current ingest process that have no whereabouts or specific wherabouts.
 Depending on the material, there might be several ways of achieving this - which can also be combined.
 Later editing of records - which will be comparably rare, follows the same principles